-This leather laptop bag is over-engineered with no breakable parts like zippers, snaps, buttons, etc. and is reinforced at all stress points with rivets and hidden polyester strapping.
-It's built with the largest pieces of leather possible so there are fewer seams, and we sew at only 5 stitches per inch so there's more leather between the needle holes and fewer holes to start a tear.
+This leather laptop bag is over-engineered with no breakable parts like magnets, zippers, snaps, buttons, etc. Just a few pieces of strong leather put together in a good looking way.
+And is reinforced at all stress points with rivets and hidden polyester strapping.
+Leather that is pulled on, stretches, but these straps don't.
+The leather briefcase is built with the largest pieces of leather possible so there are fewer seams, and we sew at only 5 stitches per inch so there's more leather between the needle holes and fewer holes to start a tear.
+The closure is a classic Gladstone bag closure which does not require a zipper.
+Zippers break.
+Our lining that backs up the leather is tougher than the leather which is better than some pretty shiny lightweight nylon fabric with an old world map on it to make you feel adventurous.

-This mid-1800's English style Gladstone Bag closure is just plain cool.
+This mid-1800's English style Gladstone Bag closure is just plain cool on this leather briefcase.
 It opens wide and stays open until you say otherwise.
 Pilots love this feature to put next to their seat.
 For closure, I chose a single leather strap with holes punched all the way out to the very tip, just in case your bag is way overstuffed or you want to stick your umbrella or blueprints under the strap horizontally or leave the laptop bag open to stick your stuff out vertically.
 The front pockets are built and then sewn on, so there are hidden pockets behind the pockets.
-This is a more expensive way to design because it requires more leather, but it's also way more useful.
+This is a more expensive way to design a leather briefcase because it requires more leather, but it's also way more useful.

 Dimensions (W x H x D)